-I used to wonder during school days – what is the use of so many formulae?
+I used to wonder during school days – what is the use of so many formulae in statistics?
 Mean, median, standard deviation – why do we even need these?
-Statistics involved having to work with numbers extensively, without knowing much about the practical applications of it.
+Statistics involved working with numbers extensively, without knowing much about the practical applications of the concepts.

 Starting your journey as a data analyst is fruitful, even if your ultimate goal is to become a data scientist.
-Because of its wide scope, it would be a great way to start or resume your career as a data analyst to gain both the technical expertise and domain experience.
+Because of its wide scope, it would be great to start your career as a data analyst to gain both technical expertise and domain experience.

 Wait…. what’s the difference?

-The roles and responsibilities of a data analyst revolve around analyzing huge sets of data by compiling, filtering and interpreting them to arrive at useful business insights.
+The roles and responsibilities of a data analyst revolve around analyzing huge sets of data by compiling, filtering, and interpreting them to arrive at useful business insights.
 These insights come in handy for making better business decisions.
-It requires sound technical knowledge and analytical skills.
-You should be skilled in computers, science and maths.
+It requires sound technical knowledge and analytical skills to become a proficient data analyst.

-The visualizations created by data analysts are used by a data scientist to identify trends and patterns, weak points of business and formulate strategies to overcome different business challenges and facilitate overall business growth.
-Along with technical know-how and understanding of human behavior, other than the ability to perceive things differently and make the best predictions in order to become a data scientist.
+The visualizations created by data analysts are used by data scientists to identify trends and patterns along with weak points of business.
+Data scientists then need to formulate strategies to overcome different business challenges and facilitate overall business growth.
+Along with technical know-how and understanding of human behavior, you should have the ability to perceive things differently and make the best predictions in order to become a data scientist.

-Business analyst – Business analyst uses the information presented by a data analyst to identify business problems and propose feasible solutions.
+A business analyst is a professional who uses the information presented by a data analyst to identify business problems and propose feasible solutions.
 They are adept in finance, business administration, and economics.

 Do you know why all of the above is worth it?

-That’s because you will always grow up in the career ladder through vivid experiences and finding practical solutions to business problems.
-Seeing your analysis going live and having a positive impact on the whole business will give immense job satisfaction and a sense of achievement.
+That’s because you will always move up the career ladder through vivid experiences that you get while finding practical solutions to business problems.
+Also, seeing your analysis bringing a positive impact on the whole business will give immense job satisfaction and a sense of achievement.